weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     display all the navigation menu options, and then under the **Admin centers** section, select **Compliance.**

-3. In the **Microsoft 365 compliance** portal, in the left-hand navigation pane, select **Policies.**
+3. In the **Microsoft Purview** compliance portal, in the left-hand navigation pane, select **Policies.**

 4. On the **Policies** page, under the **Data** section, select **Data loss